(Last updated on February 21st, 2022)

 Illustrator has advanced through the years, becoming more user-friendly and developing powerful sister applications like Fresco that make the design process even easier.

 The program is used by graphic designers and artists to create logos, flyers, brochures, and more, any medium that needs to be made in various sizes and resized without losing quality.
+For being so versatile, we only took off half a point for the time it will take to learn all of these components.

 Adobe Illustrator has a great support system online.
-They have a huge community forum that you can utilize, sorted by program, and able to be sorted by relevancy.
+They have a huge community forum that you can utilize, sorted by program, and able to be sorted by relevance.
 Online, there are thousands of conversations, with peers and Illustrator experts answering questions daily.

 Adobe Illustrator also has 24/5 support, Monday – Friday, allowing you to chat, talk over the phone, or email an Adobe expert.
 They can help you with any problems in the program, from compatibility issues to bug workarounds.